Designer baby

-A designer baby is a baby whose genetic makeup has been selected or altered, often to exclude a particular gene or to remove genes associated with disease.
-This process usually involves analysing a wide range of human embryos to identify genes associated with particular diseases and characteristics, and selecting embryos that have the desired genetic makeup; a process known as preimplantation genetic diagnosis.
-Screening for single genes is commonly practiced, and polygenic screening is offered by a few companies.
-Other methods by which a baby's genetic information can be altered involve directly editing the genome before birth, which is not routinely performed and only one instance of this is known to have occurred as of 2019, where Chinese twins Lulu and Nana were edited as embryos, causing widespread criticism.
+A designer baby is an embryo or fetus whose genetic makeup has been intentionally selected or altered, often to exclude a particular gene or to remove genes associated with disease, to achieve desired traits.
+This process usually involves preimplantation genetic diagnosis (PGD), which analyzes multiple human embryos to identify genes associated with specific diseases and characteristics, then selecting embryos that have the desired genetic makeup.
+While screening for single genes is commonly practiced, advancements in polygenic screening are becoming more prominent, though only a few companies currently offer it.
+This technique uses an algorithm to aggregate the estimated effects of numerous genetic variants tied to an individual's risk for a particular condition or trait.
+Other methods of altering a baby's genetic information involve directly editing the genome before birth, using technologies such as CRISPR.
+A controversial example of this can be seen in the 2018 case involving Chinese twins Lulu and Nana, which had their genomes edited to resist HIV infection, sparking widespread criticism and legal debates.

-Genetically altered embryos can be achieved by introducing the desired genetic material into the embryo itself, or into the sperm and/or egg cells of the parents; either by delivering the desired genes directly into the cell or using gene-editing technology.
-This process is known as germline engineering and performing this on embryos that will be brought to term is typically prohibited by law.
-Editing embryos in this manner means that the genetic changes can be carried down to future generations, and since the technology concerns editing the genes of an unborn baby, it is considered controversial and is subject to ethical debate.
-While some scientists condone the use of this technology to treat disease, concerns have been raised that this could be translated into using the technology for cosmetic purposes and enhancement of human traits.
+This highlights the implications of germline engineering, which involves introducing the desired genetic material into the embryo or parental germ cells.
+This process is typically prohibited by law, however, regulations vary globally.
+Editing embryos in this manner can result in genetic changes that are passed down to future generations, raising significant controversy and ethical concerns.
+While some scientists advocate for its use in treating genetic diseases, others warn that it could lead to misuse for non-medical purposes, such as cosmetic enhancements and modification of human traits.

 Pre-implantation genetic diagnosis

 Pre-implantation genetic diagnosis (PGD or PIGD) is a procedure in which embryos are screened prior to implantation.
-The technique is used alongside in vitro fertilisation (IVF) to obtain embryos for evaluation of the genome – alternatively, ovocytes can be screened prior to fertilisation.
+The technique is used alongside in vitro fertilisation (IVF) to obtain embryos for evaluation of the genome – alternatively, oocytes can be screened prior to fertilisation.
 The technique was first used in 1989.

 PGD is used primarily to select embryos for implantation in the case of possible genetic defects, allowing identification of mutated or disease-related alleles and selection against them.
 It is especially useful in embryos from parents where one or both carry a heritable disease.
 PGD can also be used to select for embryos of a certain sex, most commonly when a disease is more strongly associated with one sex than the other (as is the case for X-linked disorders which are more common in males, such as haemophilia).
 Infants born with traits selected following PGD are sometimes considered to be designer babies.

 One application of PGD is the selection of 'saviour siblings', children who are born to provide a transplant (of an organ or group of cells) to a sibling with a usually life-threatening disease.
 Saviour siblings are conceived through IVF and then screened using PGD to analyze genetic similarity to the child needing a transplant, to reduce the risk of rejection.